steveng9/SyntheticData_MIA/README.txt

 from the authors' repository (https://github.com/giusevtr/private_gsd) and an implementation RAP from the authors' repository (https://github.com/amazon-science/relaxed-adaptive-projection).
-However, in order to measure the behaviors needed for shadow modelling, in the firststep, we need to infiltrate the code, not to modify behavior, but to record internal behavior.
+However, in order to measure the behaviors needed for shadow modelling, in the first step, we need to infiltrate the code, not to modify behavior, but to record internal behavior.
 To be clear, we are not learning internal behavior when training on the 'hidden' training data in our experiments.
 That would violate our threat model.
 But rather, we